mikro-orm/mikro-orm/docs/docs/metadata-providers.md

 });
 ```

-If you use folder-based discovery, you should specify paths to
+If we use folder-based discovery, we should specify paths to
 the compiled entities via `entities` as well as paths to the TS source files of
 those entities via `entitiesTs`.
-When you run the ORM via `ts-node`, the latter
+When we run the ORM via `ts-node`, the latter
-will be used automatically, or if you explicitly pass `tsNode: true` in the config.
+will be used automatically, or if we explicitly pass `tsNode: true` in the config.
+Note that `tsNode: true` should not be part of production config.

 > When running via `node`, `.d.ts` files are used to obtain the type, so we
 > need to ship them in the production build.
 TS source files are no longer
 > needed (since v4).
-Be sure to enable `compilerOptions.declaration` in your
+Be sure to enable `compilerOptions.declaration` in our
 > `tsconfig.json`.

 After the discovery process ends, all [metadata will be cached](metadata-cache.md).
 By default,
 `FileCacheAdapter` will be used to store the cache inside `./temp` folder in JSON files.

-> You can generate production cache via CLI command `mikro-orm cache:generate`.
+> We can generate production cache via CLI command `mikro-orm cache:generate`.

-> You can implement custom cache adapter by implementing `CacheAdapter` interface.
+> We can implement custom cache adapter by implementing `CacheAdapter` interface.

 ## ReflectMetadataProvider

 `ReflectMetadataProvider` uses `reflect-metadata` module to read the type from decorator
 metadata exported by TypeScript compiler.

-You will need to install `reflect-metadata` module and import at the top of your app's
+We will need to install `reflect-metadata` module and import at the top of our app's
 bootstrap script (e.g. `main.ts` or `app.ts`).

 ```ts
 import 'reflect-metadata';
 ```

-Next step is to enable `emitDecoratorMetadata` flag in your `tsconfig.json`.
+Next step is to enable `emitDecoratorMetadata` flag in our `tsconfig.json`.

 > As this approach does not have performance impact, metadata caching is not really necessary.